PartlySaneStudios/partly-sane-skies/docs/pages/features/general/custom_main_menu.md

 > Custom Image

-*There is an option to select a custom image, by placing it in the config folder of your game.
+*There is an option to select a custom image by placing it in the config folder of your game.
 By placing an image in this location: ``/config/partly-sane-skies/background.png``, you can select your own custom image to display.